dfparker2002/AEMComponentManager/README.md

 #How does Component Manager Work?

 Component Manager provides a function to load up a component into execution queue and stack all components into the queue until the execute queue is called.

-When the page finishes loading and all associated content for components have finished rendering the Component Queue Execution starts.
+When the page finishes loading and all associated content for components have finished rendering, the Component Queue Execution funtctjon is called snd tall the tasks are executed sequentially.

 #Where is Component Manager Located?

-omponent Manager code is located in `/etc/designs/aemcm/clientlib-componentmanager/js/componentmanager.js`
+Component Manager code is located in `/etc/designs/aemcm/clientlib-componentmanager/js/componentmanager.js`

 The client lib is categorized as `aemcm.componentmanager` and is not embedded anywhere.